WELCOME TO RECEPTION

-In Numeracy, we will be focusing on finding the total by adding two groups of objects (to 10 then 20.
-We will also begin to look at, describe and name 2D shapes and use positional language.
+In Numeracy, we will be focusing on finding the total by adding two groups of objects (to 10 then 20).
+We will also be learning how to order objects by size, length and height and looking at symmetry and patterns.

-Parents can help us practise this by completing fun games to practise these skills at home (see weekly homework sheets).
+Parents can help us practise this by completing fun games to practise these skills at home (see weekly homework sheets on Dojo).